mimmo96/Personal-site/content/authors/admin/_index.md

 highlight_name: false
 ---

-Domenico Profumo is a 25 years old Student of the Master's Degree course in [Artificial Intelligence](https://didattica.di.unipi.it/laurea-magistrale-in-informatica/curricula/curriculum-artificial-intelligence/) at the Computer Science department of the University of Pisa and at the sametime work for [National Research Council Institute of Clinical Physiology](https://www.ifc.cnr.it/index.php/en/istituto/ifc) of Italy.
-He currently live in [Pisa](https://goo.gl/maps/WvUJxFbKdFVeU7rj9) from six years and is a expertise in Machine Learning, Deep Learning and Neural Network models.
+Domenico Profumo is a 25 years old Student of the Master's Degree course in [Artificial Intelligence](https://didattica.di.unipi.it/laurea-magistrale-in-informatica/curricula/curriculum-artificial-intelligence/) at the Computer Science department of the University of Pisa and at the sametime work for [National Research Council Institute of Clinical Physiology](https://www.ifc.cnr.it/index.php/en/istituto/ifc) of Italy. <br> He currently live in [Pisa](https://goo.gl/maps/WvUJxFbKdFVeU7rj9) from six years and is a expertise in Machine Learning, Deep Learning and Neural Network models.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}Curriculum Vitae {{< /staticref >}}.